younishd/endobox/README.md

 ### File extensions

-ENDOBOX decides how to render a template based on the __file extension__.
+endobox decides how to render a template based on the __file extension__.

 When you instantiate the template `Box` however, the extension is omitted.